There are marbles, and then there are vintage and old marbles worth money. Sometimes, worth tens of thousands of dollars.

 Opaque Lutz Marble – $25,000

-Collectible Marble Characteristics
+Vintage Marble Collection Characteristics

 When discussing expensive and rare marbles, it’s important to establish the definition of “condition.”

-Ironically, a marble that looks like it’s in rougher shape may be the more valuable one.
-Most collectible and valuable marbles are handmade, which means there will be imperfections not present in modern machine-made marble.
+Ironically, a marble that looks like it’s in a rougher shape may be the more valuable one.
+Most collectible and valuable vintage marbles are handmade, which means there will be imperfections not present in modern machine-made marble.

-Old Marbles Worth Money
+Old Vintage Marbles Worth Money

 The Pontil Mark